belgattitude/soluble-japha/README.md

 *Note: Regarding the requirement of installing a JavaBridge server which can be seen as difficult.
-Be aware that with recent versions of the [php-java-bridge](https://github.com/belgattitude/php-java-bridge) fork and the skeleton [pjb-starter-springboot](https://github.com/belgattitude/pjb-starter-springboot) creating a custom taylor-made build can be done in minutes and with few cli commands*
+Be aware that with recent versions of the [php-java-bridge](https://github.com/belgattitude/php-java-bridge) fork and the skeleton [pjb-starter-springboot](https://github.com/belgattitude/pjb-starter-springboot) creating a custom taylor-made build can be done in minutes and even automated in few (bash-)shell commands*

 ### How it works